Public meeting on Cass County zoning announced

-PLATTSMOUTH – An update on Cass County zoning regulations, including more restrictive requirements for commercial solar farms, will be presented at a special public meeting on Feb.
+An update on Cass County zoning regulations, including a proposal for more restrictive requirements for commercial solar farms, will be presented at a special public meeting on Tuesday, Feb.
 28.

-The meeting will be held at 7 p.m. in the exposition building on the county fairgrounds north of Weeping Water.
+The meeting will be held at 7 p.m. in the exposition building on the county fairgrounds, 8420 144th St., located north of Weeping Water.

-The regulations to be discussed are recommendations from the county’s Planning Commission, said Mike Jensen, the county’s zoning administrator.
+The regulations to be discussed are recommendations from the Cass County Planning Commission, said Mike Jensen, the county’s zoning administrator.

 “Commercial solar farms is one of the major parts of the update,” Jensen said.